EvanMarshallj/EvanMarshallj.github.io/README.md

 	* There will be a config yaml file added to your repository, this is what is formatting your md resume.

 ### Done!
 Give it a few moments to update the server and your theme should be applied.
-See my complete, hosted resume below.
+See my completed and hosted resume below.

 ![Final Product](https://media.giphy.com/media/XIrTo38GTZjMNAKCe5/giphy.gif)